 As part of the upgrade and enhancement, NAHL Central Scouting is going to utilize RinkNet to capture all of its scouting data.
 RinkNet is the leading hockey player management and scouting technology system and has been providing hockey teams, leagues and related organizations, including those in the NHL and NCAA with access to daily updated rosters, schedules and player information for virtually all leagues worldwide.

-NAHL Central Scouting will be under the guidance of Craig Barnett, Director to Player Personnel for the NAHL.
-For the past two seasons, Barnett has overseen the NAHL’s scouting initiatives, which were put in place as a way to assist NAPHL and NA3HL coaches in promoting their top players to the NAHL, NCAA and NHL programs and teams.
-Coupled with the evolution of new programming and events that Barnett will oversee, the NAHL will now further enhance its scouting efforts with NAHL Central Scouting.
+NAHL Central Scouting will be under the guidance of Tony Zasowski, Director of Player Personnel for the NAHL.
+For the past two seasons, Zasowski has been Head Coach and General Manager of the Springfield Jr. Blues.
+During his tenure, Tony assisted in identifying and promoting over 60 players to the USHL and NCAA hockey.
+Coupled with the evolution of new programming and events that Zasowski will oversee, the NAHL will now further enhance its scouting efforts with NAHL Central Scouting.

-NAHL Central Scouting will be in full force at the upcoming 13th annual NAHL Showcase presented by Easton Hockey, which takes place from September 23-27 at the Schwan Super Rink in Blaine, Minnesota.
-NAHL Central Scouting representatives will be easily identified by their red jackets with NAHL Central Scouting logo.
+NAHL Central Scouting will be in full force at the upcoming 15th annual NAHL Showcase presented by Easton Hockey, which takes place from September 20-23 at the Schwan Super Rink in Blaine, Minnesota.

-In addition, more than 300 NHL, NCAA and other junior scouts will be in attendance which will feature all 22 NAHL teams, as well as, 38 North American Prospects Hockey League (NAPHL), 12 High Performance Hockey League (HPHL) and 8 Upper Midwest High School Elite League (UMHSEL) teams.
+In addition, more than 350 NHL, NCAA and other junior scouts will be in attendance which will feature all 23 NAHL teams, as well as, 50 North American Prospects Hockey League (NAPHL), 16 High Performance Hockey League (HPHL) and 14 Guest Teams.

-That information will then be collected, analyzed and a Mid-Season Report and End-of-Season Report will be created and dispersed to all NAHL, NCAA and NHL scouts.
+That information will then be collected, analyzed and a Players to Watch, Mid-Season Report and Draft Report will be created and dispersed to all NAHL, NCAA and NHL scouts.
 Players are rated using a standard rating scale utilized by scouts who do not have any connections to the teams, thus resulting in a true unbiased evaluation.
 By the time the Mid-Season Report comes out, a realistic picture of each players skills and abilities will be demonstrated and able to be utilized.

 Since the inception of the NAHL scouting initiative years ago, both the NAPHL and NA3HL have experienced a record amount of proven player movement not only to the NAHL, but to college programs in the NCAA and ACHA as well.